JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-deep-links.md

 Each operating system has its own way of handling deep links.
 It's more reliable to refer to the documentation for your particular targets:

-* Deep links for Android apps are declared as intent filters in the `AndroidManifest.xml` file.
+* For Android apps, deep link schemes are declared as intent filters in the `AndroidManifest.xml` file.
   See [Android documentation](https://developer.android.com/training/app-links/deep-linking?hl=en#adding-filters)
   to learn how to properly set up intent filters.
-* Deep links for iOS and macOS apps are declared in `Info.plist` files, in the [CFBundleURLTypes](https://developer.apple.com/documentation/bundleresources/information-property-list/cfbundleurltypes) key.
+* For iOS and macOS apps, deep link schemes are declared in `Info.plist` files, in the [CFBundleURLTypes](https://developer.apple.com/documentation/bundleresources/information-property-list/cfbundleurltypes) key.